InvarLock

 When evidence must travel

-Package evaluation outputs, verification artifacts, and manifests into proof packs when evidence has to move across teams, environments, or hardware topologies.
+Package evaluation outputs, verification artifacts, and manifests into evidence packs when evidence has to move across teams, environments, or hardware topologies.

 • Portable artifact trail for external review